Art Rooney II Wants NFL to Look at Rooney Rule, Judge Progress on Results

 "We don't look at the success or failure of the Rooney Rule in one-year increments," Goodell told reporters.

-The NFL has come under scrutiny since five of the eight head coaches who were fired or parted ways with teams during or after the 2018 season were African-American— Hue Jackson (Cleveland Browns), Marvin Lewis (Cincinnati Bengals), Todd Bowles (New York Jets), Steve Wilks (Arizona Cardinals) and Vance Joseph (Denver Broncos).
+The NFL has come under scrutiny since five of the eight head coaches who were fired or parted ways with teams during or after the 2018 season were African American— Hue Jackson (Cleveland Browns), Marvin Lewis (Cincinnati Bengals), Todd Bowles (New York Jets), Steve Wilks (Arizona Cardinals) and Vance Joseph (Denver Broncos).

-Only the Miami Dolphins hired an African-American head coach this offseason, replacing Adam Gase with New England Patriots defensive coordinator Brian Flores.
+Only the Miami Dolphins hired an African American head coach this offseason, replacing Adam Gase with New England Patriots defensive coordinator Brian Flores.

-Per Mark Maske of the Washington Post, Fritz-Pollard Alliance counsel Cyrus Mehri noted part of the problem stems from a lack of minority assistant coaches.
+Per Mark Maske of the Washington Post, Fritz Pollard Alliance counsel Cyrus Mehri noted part of the problem stems from a lack of minority assistant coaches.

 "We are heartened by the strengthening of the Rooney Rule as we move forward," Mehri said in December.
 "But there are some challenges in the offensive coordinator and quarterback coach positions.
 There are simply too few minority coaches in those positions.
 That's something we need to focus on."